rhondusmithwick/CellSociety/Design.md

 	* Another class will be in charge of the cells and updating their states.
   * A third major class is in charge of the grid, including monitoring cell locations and applying any new statuses to the user interface.
-	* The options screen will be handeled by yet another class which will throw exceptions to the user and handle the options display.
+	* The options screen will be handled by yet another class which will throw exceptions to the user and handle the options display.
   * Separate classes will exist for the simulation types which will all be extensions from a template abstract class.
-  * Each simulation type will have different customized cells which will again exist for all simulation types and which will again be extenstions of the same abstract class.
+  * Each simulation type will have different customized cells which will again exist for all simulation types and which will again be extensions of the same abstract class.
   * Overall, there will be one class monitoring the program flow.
-Separate classes will handle each user interface screen (See the User Interface seciton), and simulation and cell types will exist for each implemented simulation and will be extensions of the same abstract base classes.
+Separate classes will handle each user interface screen (See the User Interface section), and simulation and cell types will exist for each implemented simulation and will be extensions of the same abstract base classes.

 ### Overview